lefajmofokeng/Module/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this component in both personal and commercial projects.

-**Created by Lefaj Mofokeng.**

-Would you like me to generate the React component version of this module to include in a separate folder?